Wences91/rossgayler_website/content/home/publications_selected.md

 date = 2016-04-20T00:00:00

 title = "Selected Outputs"
-subtitle = "An introduction to what I do"
+subtitle = "Examples of what I do."

 # Order that this section will appear in.
 weight = 10